Call: 855.88CCSEM (22736) |

-Dan has been married to Marilyn for 30 years, and they have two children, Michael and Melissa.
+Dan served as a Director for Catholic Charities of Southeastern Michigan from its inception in 2011-2016.
+Dan rejoined the Board of Trustees in June 2019.
+He also currently serves as a member of the CCSEM Board Finance Committee.
+Prior to his joining the CCSEM Board, Dan served Catholic Services of Macomb as a Director for 14 years leading up to its merger with CCSEM, including 5 years as its Chairman.
+Dan retired from Deloitte Tax, LLP in 2016 after 40 years of service.
+Dan has been married to Marilyn for 34 years, and they have two children, Michael and Melissa.
 Both of their children were adopted through Catholic Services of Macomb.
 Dan attended St. Agatha and St. Eugene’s grade schools, and Catholic Central High School, all in Detroit.
 He then received his BBA and MBA degrees from the University of Michigan in Ann Arbor.
 He is a member in good standing of the AICPA and the MACPA.
 He has previously served as a member of the United Way Allocation Committee from 1989 – 1991.

 Born at the former Holy Cross Hospital in Detroit and growing up in Warren, David Nowaczewski attended the former St. Clement Parish school in Center Line for 12 years.
 He then attended Michigan State University, transferred to St. Mary’s (Orchard Lake), and then transferred to Franciscan University of Steubenville where he earned a B.A. in Philosophy.
 After graduation from college, David moved back to the Detroit area and worked for a time at a building supply house while discerning a vocation to the priesthood and religious life.
 Davis and his wife Shannon were married at Assumption Grotto Parish in Detroit.
 David attended The University of Chicago Law school from 2002 until 2005, clerking at Bodman PLC and eventually joining at Bodman full time in September 2005, working until March 2016.
 David and Shannon have four children and live in St. Clair Shores where they belong to St. Joan of Arc Parish and where their children attend school.
 David serves on the athletic board at St. Joan of Arc.
 David is now practicing law at Viviano, Pagano & Howlett, PLLC in Mt.
 Clemens, specializing in corporate law with a focus on representing financial institutions in connection with loan origination and workout matters.